Sunburn

 The sunburn dose

 The skin has the ability to repair the damage that UV radiation causes to DNA.
 But this great function of the body has its limits.
 When the damage to the DNA becomes too great, the system capitulates and responds with inflammation.
 From which radiation dose this happens varies from person to person.
 In order to find out this limit for a person, researchers irradiate the skin with UV radiation in studies and measure when sunburn occurs.
 They call this the Minimal Erthema Dose (MED).
 But we call it sunburn dose for the sake of simplicity.
-You can find the average sunburn dose for each skin type in the article (skin type).
+You can find the average sunburn dose for each skin type in the skin type article.

 Your personal sunburn dose